Wh1t3Rh1n0/ssh-phone-home/README.md

 These scripts setup one Kali machine (the drone) to phone-home to another Kali machine (the C&C) over SSH on port 443.
-Port 2222 on the C&C is then forwarded to port 22 on the drone, allowing you to SSH into the drone through the reverse tunnel and wreak havoc... er... pentest the target network. :P
+Port 2222 on the C&C is then forwarded to port 22 on the drone, allowing you to SSH into the drone through the reverse tunnel and wreak havoc... er... pentest the target network. =P

 By default, the drone will attempt an outgoing SSH connection to port 443 every 5 minutes.